Just like its name, dental bridges are dental works that bridge the gap between teeth caused by one or multiple missing teeth.

-When you visit your dentist Houston for the first time for the dental bridges treatment, your dentist would prepare the abutment teeth.
+When you visit your dentist Houston for the first time for the dental bridge treatment, your dentist would prepare the abutment teeth.
 This is important because the shape of the adjacent teeth will affect the preparation of the abutment teeth.
 Preparing the abutment teeth involves re-contouring the adjacent teeth by carefully removing some portion of the tooth enamel to give room to accommodate the dental crowns that would be placed over them.

 Next, the impressions of the adjacent teeth will be taken.
 These impressions will be used in creating the pontic/pontics, dental crowns, and dental bridge as a whole in the dental lab.
 While the dental bridge is being made in the lab, your dentist would place a temporary bridge over the gap to protect the gums and exposed teeth.